microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 }
 ```

-Then, create a new `CityController` class that will be used to query the database.
+Then, in the same location, create a new `CityController` class that will be used to query the database.

 > This class will get its Cosmos DB configuration from the Azure Spring Cloud service binding that we will configure later.
-> If you want to test locally, you can create a specific `application-dev.yml` configuration file that would only be triggered with a specific `dev` Spring profile.
-Of course, we don't recommend storing this configuration data in your Git repository.

 ```java
 package com.example.demo;